unicode-org/icu-docker/README.md

   sh setup_icu4c_src.sh

+  # Optional: Link `src/` to `/src` on your system to to give access to
+  # error messages generated inside each docker container.
+  # For example: `Error in /src/icu/somefile.cpp`.
+  sudo ln -sv `pwd`/{src,dist} /

+  # This checks compile and tests for all platforms in dockerfiles/
   make check-all  # This is a long, slow step
   ```
 - Build binaries, data, and source as .zip and .tgz files in the ./dist